Pelvic Floor Studies

 A full history and physical examination in the office by a board certified colon and rectal surgeon is the first significant step towards determining the cause of obstructed defecation and/or fecal incontinence.
 Based on the office visit, further studies including anal ultrasound, anal manometry, pudendal nerve terminal motor latency, defecography, dynamic MRI and/ or colonoscopy may be ordered.
 These studies will help your physician determine what the causes of obstructed defecation and fecal incontinence and therefore what the optimal treatment plan may be.
 It is not unusual for there to be more than one contributing cause to pelvic floor dysfunction.
 This is also true for fecal incontinence.

 Anal Ultrasound is a study of the anal sphincter anatomy.
 It is performed with ultrasound waves and is painless.
-The test will be performed on an outpatient basis in one of the clinics at Cedars Sinai.
+The test will be performed on an outpatient basis in one of the clinics at Anne Arundel Medical Center.
 The test will be administered by a colon & rectal surgeon.
 An ultrasound probe will be placed into the anal canal and ultrasound waves will be used to determine the anal sphincter anatomy- specifically if the muscles of the anal sphincter muscle complex have been damaged.
 Another reason for an Anal Ultrasound is to evaluate a complex perirectal fistula.

 Anal Manometry is a study of the pressures generated in the anal canal.
-It is also a painless examination and performed on an outpatient basis in one of the Cedars Sinai clinics.
+It is also a painless examination and performed on an outpatient basis in one of the Anne Arundel Medical Center clinics.
 A specialized catheter will be placed into the anal canal and pressure readings from the anal canal will be obtained while the anus is at rest, squeezing, straining, and coughing.
 The data will be used to create a 3-D map of the pressures generated in the anal canal.